-- 1. The student will be required to provide two (2) writing assignments. - 2.
-The writing assignments will follow the MLA Handbook for Writers of Research Papers format (or Turabian) and will be typed. - a.
-All papers must be submitted to CTS in electronic format.

-- b.
-A Title Page is not required in accordance with MLA. - c.
-The student shall place what level student they are (Associate, Bachelor, Master, or Doctoral) at the end of the Works Cited page just prior to the number of words as delineated in Item d below. - d.
-The student shall place the number of words used in the writing assignment at the end of the Works Cited page. - 3.
-The writing assignments shall be a minimum of the following number of words, not including the Works Cited page (or Bibliography Page with Turabian format: - a.
-3500 words for Associate or Bachelor level students. - b.
-5000 words for Master level students - c.
-7500 words for Doctoral level students - 4.
-Scripture references shall not be included in the overall word count. - 5.
-Any direct quotation from an author that is more than two (2) sentences long shall be formatted as a separate paragraph, indented, and placed in italics. - 6.
-The student shall utilize a minimum of the following resources in documenting their research for each assignment: - a.
-4 resources for Associate or Bachelor level students. - b.
-6 resources for Master level students - c.
-10 resources for Doctoral level students - 7.
-The course texts can be used as a resource, but cannot be counted as one of the required resources. - 8.
-The following are areas that need to be fully understood and addressed by the student in their preparation of each writing assignment: - a.
-The student should pay careful attention to the formatting requirements of MLA, such as using parenthetical citations, Works Cited, etc. - b.
-The student should ensure that both the spell check feature and the grammar feature of their computer program have been utilized.
-The grammar feature does not always give the writer a correct way to resolve grammatical errors, but it does alert the student that there is a grammatical problem that needs some level of attention. - c.
-The student must understand what constitutes "plagiarism".
+- The student will be required to provide two (2) writing assignments. - The writing assignments will follow the MLA Handbook for Writers of Research Papers format (or Turabian) and will be typed. - All papers must be submitted to CTS in electronic format. - A Title Page is not required in accordance with MLA. - The student shall place what level student they are (Associate, Bachelor, Master, or Doctoral) at the end of the Works Cited page just prior to the number of words as delineated in Item d below. - The student shall place the number of words used in the writing assignment at the end of the Works Cited page. - The writing assignments shall be a minimum of the following number of words, not including the Works Cited page (or Bibliography Page with Turabian format: - 3500 words for Associate or Bachelor level students. - 5000 words for Master level students - 7500 words for Doctoral level students - Scripture references shall not be included in the overall word count. - Any direct quotation from an author that is more than two (2) sentences long shall be formatted as a separate paragraph, indented, and placed in italics. - The student shall utilize a minimum of the following resources in documenting their research for each assignment: - 4 resources for Associate or Bachelor level students. - 6 resources for Master level students - 10 resources for Doctoral level students - The course texts can be used as a resource, but cannot be counted as one of the required resources. - The following are areas that need to be fully understood and addressed by the student in their preparation of each writing assignment: - The student should pay careful attention to the formatting requirements of MLA, such as using parenthetical citations, Works Cited, etc. - The student should ensure that both the spell check feature and the grammar feature of their computer program have been utilized.
+The grammar feature does not always give the writer a correct way to resolve grammatical errors, but it does alert the student that there is a grammatical problem that needs some level of attention. - The student must understand what constitutes "plagiarism".
 If the student quotes directly or paraphrases another person's work or ideas, that quote or paraphrase has to be formally documented in accordance with MLA.
 The student is encouraged to read Chapter 2 of the MLA Handbook to obtain a more complete understanding of plagiarism and academic integrity.
 Any questions relative to plagiarism shall be directed to CTS for clarification.
 In accordance with the CTS academic integrity policy, any student determined to be guilty of plagiarism will receive an "F" for the course and will receive an academic warning.
-If the student is proven to have been guilty of plagiarism a second time, they will be permanently dismissed from the school. - d.
-The more formal a document, the less the use of personal pronouns like "I", "we", "you", "me", etc. is considered appropriate.
-Obviously, when giving an opinion on a subject, the use of a personal pronoun is acceptable.
+If the student is proven to have been guilty of plagiarism a second time, they will be permanently dismissed from the school.